fcosueza/tic-tac-toe/README.md

 4. ~~Add a toggle button that lets you sort the moves in either ascending or descendig order.~~
 5. ~~when someone wins, highlight the tree squares that cause the win.~~
 6. ~~When no one wins, display a message about the result being draw.~~
-7. Add a new React component containing the game info table
-8. Split the code in several files matching the different components
-9. Add tests with Enzyme